Nick088Official/FaceFusion-Online-Ports/README.md

 # FAQ

+## Which ports do you suggest?

+Depends if you want..

+- **Long sessions/videos:** [Lightning.ai](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#lightning-ai) as it has nothing against deepfakes or web uis, it's the fastest and most stable FREE port at the moment.

+- **Most FREE GPU time:** [Google Colab](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#google-colab) as it gives around 120 hours per month (4 hours a day), but it's not stable as the free resources are not guaranteed, and on the free tier you could have issues as it's not allowed (but I use encryption to help this, check [this](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#google-colabs-only-is-there-still-a-chance-for-getting-banneddisconnected)).

+- **Easiest to setup:** [Hugging Face Space](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#hugging-face-space) which you just need to duplicate the space, but its slower as it runs on CPU, better to use it just for images not videos.

+## Are you going to help to remove the NSFW Filter?
+Or make a way to use FaceFusion without filter?

+No as FaceFusion doesn't allow deepnudes.
+If you make an issue for issues/help related to removing the NSFW filter, I'm not going to help for that.

 ## (GOOGLE COLABS ONLY) Is there still a chance for getting banned/disconnected?

 My colabs have multiple layers of obfuscation & encryption.
 I try everything I can for make it run the longest,